zdinu/domino4wine-Vagrant-SikuliX/README.md

 ```
 vagrant up
 ```

+## NOTE: If you are running this as a headless VM, ensure that you remove the Vagrantfile "vb.gui = true"

 The installation process is estimated to take about 15 - 30 Minutes (mayber longer on older machines)

 ### Running Sikulix